freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 380.1

-I see three files, but where's `.gitignore`?
+There's three files, but where's the `.gitignore` file?
 I think it's hidden.
 Most commands have a `--help` flag to show what the command can do.
 Display the "help" menu for the `ls` command.
-Here's an example: `command --flag`
+Here's an example: `command <flag>`

 #### HINTS